 - tinged with blood

-- high number of sexual partners
+- a high number of sexual partners

 - first sexual intercourse at a young age

-- compromised immune system
+- a weakened immune system